pydata/xarray/doc/indexing.rst

 You can perform any of the label indexing operations `supported by pandas`__, including indexing with individual, slices and arrays of labels, as well as indexing with boolean arrays.
-Like pandas, label based indexing in xray is *inclusive* of both the start and stop bounds.
+Like pandas, label based indexing in xarray is *inclusive* of both the start and stop bounds.

 __ http://pandas.pydata.org/pandas-docs/stable/indexing.html#indexing-label